mcnayak/TastyBytes_analytics_powered_by_snowflake_and_tableau/visual_analytics_powered_by_snowflake_and_tableau.md

 Next up we'll filter to just the top 10 products.
 To do that, drag 'Menu Item Name' from the data pane to the filters card.
 Navigate to the 'Top' tab and select 'By Field', then make sure that the filter grabs the top 10 by quantity.
 Rename the sheet 'Top Selling Menu Items'.

 Let's filter the truck performance to the top 5 trucks.
-Do the same thing as for products, but just grab the top 5 for truck names.
+Do the same thing as for products, but just grab the top 5 by Order Total for truck names.

 <!-- ------------------------ -->